alisa0705/alisa0705/README.md

 - 🌱 I’m currently studying Data Science at Duke University
 - 🔭 I’m currently learning Machine Learning, Data Engineering System, Natural Language Processing, Causal Inference
 - 📫 How to reach me: alisa.tian@duke.edu
+- ⛸️ Fun fact: I love figure skating and skate for Duke Figure Skating Team and Yale Figure Skating Team.
+If I'm not studying, you will possibly find me spinning in the ice rink, stretching in the ballet class, making latte art, designing flora arrangement, or wandering through the art gallery.